turingschool/try-turing/fe-online-weekend/colors/index.md

 ## Why Does Color Matter?

 For users who can see color, it many times is associated with meaning.
 We associate red with an error, green with a success message, and various colors with specific emotions.
-If you're interested in learning more about color theory, a great place to start is by watching [this conference talk](http://confreaks.tv/videos/keeprubyweird2018-the-teenage-mutant-ninja-turtles-guide-to-color-theory).
+We'll talk more about color theory later!

 While color can have a positive impact on a users experience, not all users will necessarily get that impact.
 Colorblind users may actually have a negative impact if the color scheme is used in a way that causes confusion.
 For these reasons, **we cannot rely on color to convey meaning**.